Dwayne Bravo: Indian Premier League

 After the suspension of Chennai Super Kings for 2 years, he was bought by Gujarat Lions.
 Later in 2018 IPL he was retained for 64.0 million by Chennai Super Kings again.
 In 2019 IPL too, he was again retained by Chennai Super Kings.
 He didn't put up a very good performance that year, but he impressed with his tight bowling in the death overs.
 The following season while playing for Chennai, Bravo suffered a groin injury which ruled him out of the back end of the tournament.

 In the 2022 IPL Auction, Dwayne was bought by the Chennai Super Kings for ₹4.40 crores.
 On 2 Dec 2022, he announced his retirement from IPL, and subsequently replaced Lakshmipathy Balaji as the bowling coach of the same franchise.
 In 3 years time, he switched and signed as mentor for Kolkata Knight Riders in IPL 2025, while he was associated with the Trinbago Knight Riders in CPL 2024, the last tournament he played before announcing the retirement.

-Bravo is the leading wicket taker in the Indian Premier League, with 183 wickets.
+Bravo is one of the leading wicket takers in the Indian Premier League, with 183 wickets.
 He holds the joint-record for most wickets in a single edition of the league, taking 32 wickets in 2013.
 The record was later equaled by Harshal Patel in 2021.
 He became the first player to win Purple Cap twice, for taking the most wickets in 2013 and 2015.

 Pakistan Super League

 In 2016 PSL draft, Bravo was picked by Lahore Qalandars in 2016 draft for US$70,000.
 His team finished last and were disqualified.
-He also captained the side in the absence of regular captain Azhar Ali.
+He also captained the team in the absence of regular captain Azhar Ali.
 He was retained by Qalandars for 2017 Season but he didn't play in the second season.

 Dwayne Bravo signed with Peshawar Zalmi in 2018 draft.

 In 2019 draft he signed with Quetta Gladiators.
 His team won the tournament for the first time, defeating Peshawar Zalmi in the final.